Hydrogeology and Hydrology Program

 Over the course of many decades the Program has explored and mapped the aquifer system framework and natural groundwater quality across much of the State.
 In addition, the Program, in cooperation with the U.S. Geological Survey, maintains an extensive groundwater-level and water-quality data network.
 Data collected by the Program is used for resource assessment, and to construct and calibrate groundwater-flow models for prediction of potential effects of future water demand and changes in climate.

-The Program currently consists of nine hydrogeologists along with support staff located at the Baltimore headquarters and at a field office in Annapolis.
+The Program currently consists of seven hydrogeologists along with support staff located at the Baltimore headquarters and at a field office in Annapolis.